 Jon recommends doing all 12 lifebook categories, even if you don’t think they’re relevant to you.
 For example, you might not have kids or plan on having any in the future.
 However, the chapter on parenting can help you improve your relationship with other children in your life, like your nieces or nephews.

 That being said, your lifebook is yours.
-If you want to skip a specific chapter, you’re welcome to do so (unless you want to get a refund, in which case you must complete all 12 lifebook categories).
+If you want to skip a specific chapter, you’re welcome to do so.
 Similarly, you can add categories that are important to you but don’t appear in Lifebook Online.

 4. Watch the videos

 Each chapter includes video recordings that are about an hour and a half long.
 However, since the videos are divided into smaller subsections, they’re unlikely to overwhelm you.

 During the videos, Jon not only explains why a specific category matters.
 He also shows you how to create a: